Constraints on pulsar masses from the maximum observed glitch

-Our main assumption is that superfluid vortices can pin to the lattice of ions in the crust of a NS \cite{Alpar:81}, as widely assumed in most pulsar glitch models: pinned vortex lines cannot move out as the normal component of the star spins down, and the superfluid lags behind, storing angular momentum which is then released during a glitch.
+Our main assumption is that superfluid vortices can pin to the lattice of ions in the crust of a NS \cite{Alpar:81}, as widely assumed in most pulsar glitch models: pinned vortex lines cannot move out as the normal component of the star spins down, and the superfluid lags behind, storing angular momentum which is then released during a glitch (the pinning paradigm\cite{Anderson:1975}).

-A consistent description of the multifluid problem must include {\it entrainment}, a non-dissipative coupling between the two components\cite{Andreev:1975}: the diminished mobility of neutrons caused by entrainment can be expressed in terms of an effective mass for the superfluid neutrons.
-In our numerical estimates we use recent calculations of the neutron effective mass $m^*$ as a function of density in the inner crust \cite{Chamel:crust} and in the core \cite{Chamel:core}.
-In order to describe the differential rotation of the neutron superfluid in the presence of density-dependent entrainment, we adopt the formalism developed in ref. \cite{Antonelli:2016} under the assumption of axial symmetry; this simplified geometry is the first natural approximation to the complex two-fluid hydrodynamical problem where turbulence is likely to develop \cite{Andersson:turb}.
+A consistent description of the multifluid problem must include {\it entrainment}, a non-dissipative coupling between the two components\cite{Andreev:1975}: the diminished mobility of neutrons caused by entrainment can be expressed in terms of an effective mass for the superfluid neutrons\cite{Chamel:crust,Chamel:core}.
+In order to describe the differential rotation of the neutron superfluid in the presence of density-dependent entrainment, we adopt the formalism developed in ref. \onlinecite{Antonelli:2016} under the assumption of axial symmetry; this simplified geometry is the first natural approximation to the complex two-fluid hydrodynamical problem where turbulence is likely to develop \cite{Andersson:turb}.